drtupe/kidnapped-vehicle-project/README.md

-# Overview
+# Kidnapped Vehicle
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will need to submit is your `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time).

-## Project Introduction
+## Project Introduction and Objective
-Your robot has been kidnapped and transported to a new location!
+Our vehicle has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+In this project I have implemented a 2 dimensional particle filter in C++.
+My particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step my filter will also get observation and control data.

+## Particle Filter

+Monte Carlo Localization (MCL) also referred to as Particle Filter Localization.
+It uses a collection of particles to represent discrete guesses where the robot might be.

+The essence of a Particle Filter is to have these particles guess where the robot might be moving, but also have them survive using effectively survival of the fittest so that particles that are more consistent with the measurements are more likely to survive and as a result places of high probability will collect more particles, and therefore be more representative of the robot's posterior belief.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)